Anastasia-front/Anastasia-front/README.md

 * 🖥️  See my [portfolio](https://github.com/Anastasia-front/portfolio) for more details on my skills
 * 📨 You can contact me at [email](mailto:Palitsanastasia3.ap@gmail.com) or 📲 [telegram](https://t.me/anastasiia_prysizhnaia)
 * 🌍  I'm based in Odessa, Ukraine
-* ⚡  I will be very glad to receive first job offer!
+* ⚡  I will be very glad to receive first job offer
 * 🤝  I'm opening to cooperation and collaboration
 *  🧠  I'm learning Node.js, Next.js, Vite.js, Tailwind CSS, MongoDB